What is the message?

 Here are six ways leaders can strengthen their company’s data culture, according to the experts.

-1. Know what it means to be data-driven
+1. Know what it means to be data-drive

 Applications and technology are now designed around what data is needed for a business to make decisions.